wiseman-timelord/InfoEventMon/README.md

 ## Notation
 - This is a, consolidation and update and upgrade, of multiple of my other programs.
+- It is deemed a somewhat fast system upgrade including, sorting parts and case removal and installation, would take 30 minutes minimum, hence valid Direct X report must be generated within 30 minutes.

 ### Development
 - TBA